 Karen’s first full poetry collection Space Inhabited by Echoes was published to great acclaim in May 2018.

-In September 2019 Holland Park Press will publish her new novel Upturned Earth set in the copper mining district Namaqualand, Cape Colony, during the 1880s.
+Her novel Upturned Earth set in the copper mining district Namaqualand, Cape Colony, during the 1880s, was published in 2019.

 Finding Soutbek, Karen’s debut novel, was shortlisted for the inaugural Etisalat Prize for Literature.
 Read the interview on Books Live.